greninger-lab/RAVA_Pipeline/README.md

 > Passage: Sample name to be displayed on html

 > [!WARNING]
-> Passage cannot only contain a number for the name, it must have letters or characters to be recognized as a string or the final visualization will not generate.
+> If you want to include numbers only for the passage name, you can add quotation marks around the Passage entries.
+IE "1234".

 | Sample |	Passage |